It is appalling how few people in the United States (and beyond) have a fully stocked first aid kit or know how to use the items in it!

 Learn How to Use Your First Aid Supplies!

-These are the first aid skills you MUST know how to do:
+These are the first aid skills you MUST know:

 - How to stop heavy bleeding